vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 the mixed vegetables so adding tomato soup as well would be overkill.

 I mixed the medications in near the end of the meal, around 6:45 PM.

+### Soft solid food for breakfast/brunch on 2023-07-07 between 11 AM and 12 PM

+I had a meal of soft solid food starting 11 AM on 2023-07-07.
+The composition and format of the meal was similar to that of my previous dinner.
+I also took my daily supplements as well as prescribed medications along with this meal.

 ## Sleep